susefranssen/Global_genome_diversity_Ldonovani_complex/11_selection_signatures/11_README.md

 # Annotation and GO enrichment of group-specific marker SNPs

-".sh" script on the console was run first but is dependent on the file structure of the server it was run:
+The ".sh" script on the console was run first but is dependent on the file structure of the server it was run:

 **a13_SNPeff_fixed_segr_cats_v38.sh**

-It creates create files that are required as input in the following R script, however, intermediate results files can also be loaded from within the R scripts:
+It creates files that are required as input in the following R script, however, intermediate result files are also provided and can also be loaded from within the R script:

 **a13_SNPeff_fixed_segr_cats_v38_GOenrichment.r**  GO enrichment test